Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

     Extra note: Extracting duplicated files in `Nx2.0` is a memory copy, so it's super fast!!
     That's ***24GB/s (single threaded)*** on Ryzen 7000/9000 CPU.

-    On `.7z`/`.rar` that's a regular decompression, so 125-200MB/s on a single thread.

 #### Delta Updates

 !!! info "Nx2.0 can be used for binary patching of files."

-    Sometimes the game does not load loose files, sometimes all the contents are packed into a single archive, like, for example a `.pak` file for Unreal Engine games.
+    Sometimes the game does not load loose files, sometimes most of the mod contents are packed into a single archive, like, for example a `.pak` file for Unreal Engine games.

 Nx2.0 supports binary patching of files natively; meaning that you can create a patch archive